WessamElhefnawy/deepfragk/README.txt

 Database:
-due to the size of database, we provide a download link on request. please contact welhefna@odu.edu to provide the database access link.
+due to the size of the database, we provide a download link on request. please contact welhefna@odu.edu to provide the database access link.

 Directories and Files: